jessezach/RobotEyes/README.md

 If baseline image directory does not exist, RobotEyes will create it.
 If baseline image(s) does not exist, RobotEyes will move the captured image into the baseline directory.
 For example, when running tests the first time all captured images will be moved to baseline directory passed by you (images_dir) <br/>
-**Important** It is mandatory to pass baseline image directory, absence of which will throw and exception.<br/>
+**Important** It is mandatory to pass baseline image directory, absence of which will throw an exception.<br/>

 ### Directory structure
 The `RobotEyes` library creates a `visual_images` directory which will contain two additional directories, named `actual` & `diff`, respectively.<br/>